Jaymon/prom/README.md

 Prom has a very similar interface to [Mingo](https://github.com/Jaymon/Mingo).

-I built Prom because I didn't feel like Python had a good "get out of your way" relational db orm that wasn't tied to some giant framework or that didn't try to be all things to all people.
+I built Prom because I didn't feel like Python had a good "get out of your way" relational db orm that wasn't tied to some giant framework or that didn't try to be all things to all people, or that didn't suck.

 Prom is really super beta right now, built for [First Opinion](http://firstopinion.co/).

 Prom assumes you want to do certain things, and so it tries to make those things really easy to do, while assuming you don't want to do things like `JOIN` queries, so those are harder to do.

+## Versions

+While Prom will most likely work on other versions, these are the versions we are running it on (just for references):

+### Python

+    $ python --version
+    Python 2.7.3

+### Postgres

+    $ psql --version
+    psql (PostgreSQL) 9.1.9

 ## Installation